 The Ribbon is one of the basic parts of Microsoft Word Window and contains organized commands in three layers.

 - Tabs or Menu: These are the horizontal menu that appears at the top of the Ribbon and contain groups of related commands, i.e., File, Home, Insert, Design, Layout, References, Mailings, Review, View, and Help are examples of ribbon tabs.

 - Groups: These are the organized related commands displayed below each tab or menu.
 The name of each group appears below the group on the Ribbon.
 For example, a group of commands related to a paragraph or a group of commands related to the font, etc.

 - Commands: Commands appear within each group as mentioned above.
 For example, when we press the “File” tab, some commands or functions such as “New”, “Open” “Save”, “Save as” etc. are displayed.

 Microsoft Word has two rulers – one is a horizontal ruler and the second is a vertical ruler.
 The horizontal ruler seems just under the Ribbon.
-It is used to set the size of the margins and tab stops position of the document.
+It is used to set the size of the margins and tab stop position of the document.
 The vertical ruler appears on the left side of the document window and is used to measure the vertical position of elements on the page.

-It is one of the parts of MS Word widow, which is characterized by being a long bar that is generally located on the right side of the document.
+It is one of the parts of MS Word window, which is characterized by being a long bar that is generally located on the right side of the document.
 It consists of an open bar containing an arrow that allows the user to scroll up and down more quickly.

-The Help Icon can be used to find online related queries.
-This provides helpful tutorials on various functions and commands related to MS word.
+The Help Icon can be used to find online-related queries.
+This provides helpful tutorials on various functions and commands related to MS Word.